sporcina/dynamodb-connector/doc/sample.md

 ### Step 1: Install DynamoDB Mule Connector

-Since this project is a third-party add-in for Mule Studio, MuleSoft does not add it to its default listing of connectors in Mule Studio.
+Since this project is a third-party add-in for Anypoint Studio, MuleSoft does not add it to its default listing of connectors in Anypoint Studio.
 You'll need to import it.
-This is something you need to do only once for your new Mule Studio project.
+This is something you need to do only once for your new Anypoint Studio project.

 *    Navigate to your DynamoDB root folder (e.g "~/git_repos/dynamodb-connector" -or- "c:\git_repos\dynamodb-connector")
 *    Execute the this command: "mvn clean package -Ddevkit.studio.package.skip=false".
-*    In Mule Studio, create a new Mule project.
+*    In Anypoint Studio, create a new Mule project.
 *    Select **Help** \> **Install New Software...**.
 *    Select **Add**, then select **Archive**
 *    Navigate to the **target** folder under your DynamoDB root folder